SilverXeon/script-FreePie-for-Project-Cars-2/README.md

   -Change your engine mode using the right multiposition switch -Increasing or decreasing the TC or the ABS using the left and right Rocjer Switches -Flash the lights using a button
+  -Navigate through the IEM with the POV hat